Police identify suspect, victim in murder-suicide on Saturday

 PROVIDENCE, R.I.
-(WPRI) — Providence police have identified the suspect and victim in the murder/suicide on Charles Street on Saturday afternoon.
+(WPRI) — Police have identified the suspect and victim in the murder/suicide on Charles Street on Saturday afternoon.

 Investigators say Oscar Hudson, 50, shot and killed his estranged wife, Berta Hudson, 48, before eventually turning the gun on himself.